eeditiones/e-editiones-website/posts/print-css.md

 ## Conclusion

 While I have many years of experience with FO and worked on some LaTeX-based projects, I did not really look into Paged Media CSS until recently.
 Though browser support is still lacking, a library like paged.js definitely fills the gap, at least for documents not requiring parallel layout or huge tables (see the TEI Publisher documentation for example).
-For complex layouts, commercial software like [Antennahouse](https://www.antennahouse.com/), [PrinceXML](https://www.princexml.com/) (to just name two) can provide high quality print.
+For complex layouts, commercial software like [Antennahouse](https://www.antennahouse.com/) or [PrinceXML](https://www.princexml.com/) (to just name two) can provide high quality print.

 <figure>
     <img src="/img/tei-publisher-docs-printcss.png">
     <figcaption>Two pages from the TEI Publisher documentation rendered with paged.js</figcaption>
 </figure>

-The one big advantage of using Print CSS instead of FO or LaTeX is that you can work on the web and the print version at the same time and generate both from the same ODD, distinguishing the output mode in a few places only.
+The one great advantage of using Print CSS instead of FO or LaTeX is that you can work on the web and the print version at the same time and generate both from the same ODD, distinguishing the output mode in a few places only.
 This allows for rapid prototyping and quick review cycles.

-We'd like to ask the community to contribute in this area by contributing further examples.
+We'd like to ask the community to support us in this area by contributing further examples.
 Help us push the limits of what can be done.